raleighquantified/raleighquantified.github.io/_posts/2018-3-13-machine-learning-demolition.md

 ![_top100.yml]({{ site.baseurl }}/images/numberofproperties.png)

 This one is interesting.
 As with estimated project cost, the number of permits per street seems to have a longer tailed distribution for non-rebuilt properties.
-For these properties, the frequency hits a higher peak and drops off more steeply than it does for rebuilt homes.
+For these properties, the frequency hits a lower peak and drops off less steeply than it does for rebuilt homes.
 Part of me suspects that this is mostly a quirk of geography, and that the same is true of estimated project cost, but it may well be worth investigating further.

 **Year and Month**